U-Tox Certified Training

 This certified training program is intended to provide drug test administrators information to better understand the U-Tox™ product and testing procedure.
 Please read through all of the information within this training program.
 After completing the training portion, you may test your knowledge with our online certification quiz.
 Once you have successfully passed the quiz with 100% accuracy, you will receive a personalized certificate of training which you can print for your records.

 The U-Tox is a preliminary screening test for the presence of drugs.
 The U-Tox is a qualitative, immunoassay urine-based rapid test that incorporates collection of a urine specimen and the testing of multiple drugs simultaneously.
 For a quantitative result or to confirm a presumptive positive screen, a second, alternative chemical method should be performed on the same urine sample.
 Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS) or Gas Chromatography/Mass Spectrometry (GC/MS) are the preferred confirmation methods.

-- Exclusive panel configurations including specific drugs
+- Exclusive panel configurations including relevant drugs of abuse

 - Customizable configurations available

 - EtG panel configurations available Integrated (all in one cup)

 - Strong line intensity for easy to read results

 - Highly accurate, sensitive, and specific

 - Unique QR (Quick response code) ties the device to the donor